Tools

 When shopping for a new cookware set, it pays to be honest with yourself: will you really use all—or even most—of the pieces included?
 Try to look for sets that consist mostly of cookware styles you’ve used before, and limit the number of novel or unfamiliar pieces.

-Think about how you cook on a regular basis: do your meals consist mainly of simple stir-fries, pastas, and eggs?
-Go for a non stick frying pan set, or a mix of non stick and stainless clad.
+To help, think about how you cook on a regular basis: do your meals consist mainly of simple stir-fries, pastas, and eggs?
+Go for a non stick frying pan set, or a mix of non stick and stainless.
 Are you really going to use a carbon steel wok or stainless steel rondeau?
 If not, they’ll just add extra clutter to your cabinet.

 Durability and Longevity